-Since defenders can only modify the released dataset and query the suspicious models, the only way to tackle the problem introduced in Section \ref{sec:prob} is to watermark the benign dataset so that models trained on it will have specific pre-defined distinctive prediction behaviors.
+Since defenders can only modify the released dataset and query the suspicious models, the only way to tackle the problem introduced in Section \ref{sec:prob} is to watermark the benign dataset so that models trained on it will have defender-specified distinctive prediction behaviors.
 The defenders can verify whether the suspicious model has pre-defined behaviors to confirm whether it was trained on the protected dataset.

-In general, the designed dataset watermarking needs to satisfy three main properties, including harmlessness, distinctiveness, and stealthiness, as follows:
+In general, the designed dataset watermarking needs to satisfy three main properties, as follows:

-\begin{definition}[Three Necessary Watermarking Properties] \end{definition} \begin{itemize} \item \textbf{Harmlessness}: \emph{The dataset watermarking should not hinder the normal dataset usage, $i.e.,$ users can use the watermarked dataset for standard model training and the benign accuracy of models trained on it should be on par with those trained on the benign dataset.} \item \textbf{Distinctiveness}: \emph{All models trained on the watermarked dataset should have distinctive prediction behaviors.} \item \textbf{Stealthiness}: \emph{The dataset watermarking should not attract the attention of adversaries. } \end{itemize} As described in Section \ref{sec:backdoor_attack}, poison-only backdoor attacks can implant pre-defined latent connections between the given trigger patterns and the target class into models trained on the poisoned dataset without significantly influencing their benign accuracy.
-Accordingly, using poison-only backdoor attacks, especially invisible ones, for dataset watermarking would be a good option to fulfill all previous requirements.

-Based on the aforementioned understandings, in this paper, we exploit different poison-only backdoor attacks to watermark datasets of different classification tasks, based on their characteristics.
+\begin{definition}[Three Necessary Watermarking Properties] Let $f$ and $\hat{f}$ denote the model trained on the benign dataset $\mathcal{D}$ and its watermarked version $\hat{\mathcal{D}}$, respectively. \end{definition} \begin{itemize} \item $\zeta$-\textbf{Harmlessness}: \emph{The watermarking should not be harmful to the dataset functionality, $i.e.,$ $BA(f) - BA(\hat{f}) < \zeta$, where $BA$ denotes the benign accuracy.} \item $\eta$-\textbf{Distinctiveness}: \emph{All models trained on the watermarked dataset $\hat{\mathcal{D}}$ should have some distinctive prediction behaviors (compared to those trained on its benign version) on watermarked data, $i.e.$, $\frac{1}{|\mathcal{W}|}\sum_{\bm{x}' \in \mathcal{W}} d\left(\hat{f}(\bm{x}'), f(\bm{x}')\right) > \eta$, where $d$ is a distance metric and $\mathcal{W}$ is the set of watermarked data.} \item \textbf{Stealthiness}: \emph{The dataset watermarking should not attract the attention of adversaries.
+For example, the watermarking rate should be small and the watermarked data should be natural to dataset users.} \end{itemize} As described in Section \ref{sec:backdoor_attack}, poison-only backdoor attacks can implant pre-defined backdoor behaviors without significantly influencing the benign accuracy, $i.e.$, using these attacks can fulfill all previous requirements.
+Accordingly, in this paper, we explore how to adopt poison-only backdoor attacks to watermark datasets of different classification tasks for their copyright protection.
 The watermarking process is the same as the generation of the poisoned dataset described in Section \ref{sec:attack_pipeline}.
 More details about attack selection are in Section \ref{sec:exps}.